tinymce/tinymce-docs/plugins/link.md

 **Example of a custom asynchronous callback function**

-`link_list` can also take a function that is called when the link dialog is opened.
-TinyMCE passes this function a `success` callback function, which should be passed an array of link items.
+`link_list` can also take a function that is called when the link dialog is opened. {{site.productname}} passes this function a `success` callback function, which should be passed an array of link items.
 This allows for asynchronous and dynamic generation of the list of links.

 The following is an example of how `link_list` can be used with a callback function. `fetchLinkLists` could be replaced with any function that returns an array of link items.
 It can be used to generate a list of link items based on: